vortexmakes/RKH/doc/readme.txt

 \li ( 6) RKH platform-dependent include file.
 Frequently, defines the interrupt locking method, the critical section management, among other things.
-The key point of the design is that all platform-independent RKH source files include the same \b rkhplat.h header file as the application source files.
+The key point of the design is that all platform-independent RKH source files include the same \c rkhplat.h header file as the application source files.
 \li ( 7) RKH platform-dependent include file.
 In this file is defined the data types that uses RKH.
-The key point of the design is that all platform-independent RKH source files include the same \b rkhtype.h header file as the application source files.
+The key point of the design is that all platform-independent RKH source files include the same \c rkhtype.h header file as the application source files.
 \li ( 8) Ports to the Coldfire V1 processor
 \li ( 9) using the native simple cooperative scheduler